-Full-time research student36 hoursPart-time research student18 hours
+Full-time research student 36 hours Part-time research student 18 hours

-Full-time research students are expected to attend on campus and therefore should live within daily travelling distance.
-This stipulation may not be varied without prior consent of the University.
-Requests should be sent to the Research Student Registry.
+Full-time research students are expected to attend on campus and therefore should ideally live within daily travelling distance.

 If you are an International student, you are bound by the terms and conditions of your Tier 4 visa and the University is required to monitor your attendance.
-You will be required to sign-in with the Research Student Registry once per month so that your attendance can be formally recorded and we will email you regular reminders about this.
+You will be required to signin with the Academic Registry once per month so that your attendance can be formally recorded and we will email you regular reminders about this.